19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Tags/Air.md

 Arcane: Aer

 Spells with the air tag are born of the free wind, the sky, and the clouds.
-They are characterized by freedom,
+They are characterized by breath, freedom, and spirit.